ceempl/ceempl/README.md

 npm i ceempl
 ```

-And put these on your main script:
+And put this line on your main script:

 ```javascript
 import 'ceempl'
 ```

 ## Docs